Legas-V/flowstate-business-plan/business_plan.md

 These numbers were based on informal discussions and fictitious feedback surveys distributed to peers in the target audience.
 They do not represent statistically representative data but rather indicative interest levels.

 **Research on Secondary Sources**
-- Increased use of mobile wellness tools and growing mental health awareness are expected to propel the worldwide digital mental wellness app industry to $17.5 billion by 2030.
+- Mobile wellness tools and increasing awareness about mental health should increase the global digital mental wellness application industry to $17.5 billion by 2030 *(Grand View Research, 2023)*.

-  *Source: 2023 Grand View Research*
-- With specific platforms (like Notion AI and Grammarly) reporting over 200% year-over-year improvements in use, AI productivity solutions are seeing fast user growth.
+- Specific platforms, such as Notion AI and Grammarly, are experiencing annual usage growth of over 200%, and AI productivity tools are rapidly gaining user adoption *(Forbes, 2023)*.

-  *Source: Forbes (2023)*
-- Demand for tools like reMarkable and GoodNotes is rising, particularly among professionals and students looking for productivity solutions that use a stylus.
-According to GoodNotes, active users increased by 150% between 2020 and 2023.
+- There's also increasing demand for tools like reMarkable and GoodNotes, especially among professionals and students looking for stylus-based productivity solutions.
+As shared in 2023 by the *GoodNotes Blog* and the *reMarkable Press Kit*, active user growth increased by 150% from 2020 to 2023.
-  *Source: 2023's GoodNotes Blog*
-  *Source: 2023's reMarkable Press Kit*

 All information is accurate as of 2024.